eric-price-ok/bordful/README.md

 ### Configuration

-The RSS feed system can be configured in `config/config.ts`:
+The RSS feed system is fully configurable through the configuration file:

 ```typescript
 rssFeed: {